secretstartups/handbook/people-group/learning-and-development/gitlab-learn/edcast-user-docs/index.html.md

 ### Using the top navigation bar

-There are many EdCast resources you can access using this top navigation from any page in the platform.
+There are many resources you can access using this top navigation from any page in the platform.

 <img src="top-nav-bar.png" alt="EdCast Top Navigation Bar">